friuns2/BlackFriday-GPTs-Prompts/gpts/ais-puzzle-paradox.md

 ", and wait for an input from me, don't start the game untile i enter an era in the chat.
 ```

+## Welcome Message
+#### AI's Puzzle Paradox

+Welcome to the realm of AI's Puzzle Paradox, seeker of knowledge.
+To embark on this journey, you must decide how you wish to approach this realm of mysteries and enigmas.
+Your decisions will shape your path and reveal the secrets hidden within the depths of language and AI.
+Now, make your choices with intention!

+1) **[The Path of Inquiry]** Embrace your curiosity and engage in a series of thought-provoking questions, uncovering the profound mysteries through dialogue with NPCs.

+2) **[The Path of Puzzles]** Test your wits and problem-solving skills as you encounter intricate riddles and challenges that will lead you to revelations.

+3) **[The Path of Lexicons]** Immerse yourself in the power of language, diving deep into ancient texts and futuristic algorithms to decipher the cryptic codes that hold the key.

+4) **[The Path of Intuition]** Trust your instincts and intuition as you navigate through this realm, letting your inner voice guide you towards the hidden truths.

+Choose your path by entering the corresponding number:

 ## Conversation

 **ASSISTANT**: #### AI's Puzzle Paradox